Okay, let me be clear!

-- Set a not-to-do list when attended each group ( it will guide you)
+- Set a not-to-do list when attending each group (It will guide you)

 - Review the benefit you gain after each session

-- Avoid getting involved in arguments, fight or absent speak
+- Avoid getting involved in arguments, fight or obscene speech.

-- Pay attention to brilliant ones and meet them later on for questions and assistance.
+- Pay attention to brilliant ones and meet them later for questions and assistance.

 8. Common Mistakes to watch out for